EndPointCorp/end-point-blog/2023/04/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 One neat aspect worth noting is that, if the user were to disable JavaScript, the app would still fully work.
 It would [gracefully degrade](https://developer.mozilla.org/en-US/docs/Glossary/Graceful_degradation).
 This is a direct consequence of Hotwire's paradigm of adding minimal features on top of the existing traditional Rails programming model.

-## Imperative rendering with Turbo Streams
+#### Imperative rendering with Turbo Streams

 Let's consider another example now.
 This time we'll see another key component of Hotwire in action which is called [Turbo Streams](https://turbo.hotwired.dev/handbook/streams).

-The problem that Turbo Streams helps solve is the one that emerges when the declarative style of pure Turbo Frames is not enough to obtain the fine grained control and behavior that we need.
+Turbo Streams helps solve the problem that emerges when the declarative style of pure Turbo Frames is not enough to obtain the fine grained control and behavior that we need.
 In these cases, the server needs to issue specific commands to the frontend on how to update the GUI.
 Via Turbo Streams, we can achieve just that.
 Coding-wise, these look like regular Rails view templates, albeit with some funky syntax thanks to the Turbo Stream helpers.

 In our example, we'll add a list of quotes in the index page, right below the link and the form.
 We'll also complete our quote creation implementation so that we're actually able to submit the form.
 As a result of that, we want the GUI to be updated so that the form goes away and the newly created quote is shown in the list.
 These last two are the things that we'll use Turbo Streams for.
 Of course, these updates to the page will be done without a full page refresh.